Poisoning of Abbot Greenwell

-Around June 1447, the Abbot of Fountains Abbey, in Yorkshire, Northern England, John Greenwell, was poisoned by a monk, William Downom (also Downam).
+Around June 1447, John Greenwell, the abbot of Fountains Abbey, in Yorkshire, Northern England, was poisoned by a monk, William Downom.
 By the 15th century, Fountains was the richest abbey in England, and its abbot was an important figure in local political society.
-The first half of the century saw it wracked with internal strife, including a disputed election which had violent repercussions and, possibly, embezzlement.
+The first half of the century saw it wracked with internal strife, including a disputed election which had violent repercussions.
 Greenwell appears to have brought a degree of peace to the abbey upon his election, but he does not seem to have been popular.

 Downom poisoned a dish of pottage, which he then attempted to feed the abbot while the latter was sick.
 Greenwell survived, and the case became notorious.
-Although it took over a year and discussions with Fountains' motherhouse of Cîteaux Abbey, Downom—who may already have been an apostate—was eventually expelled.
+Although it took over a year and discussions with Fountains' motherhouse of Cîteaux Abbey, Downom—who may have also had previous offences on his record—was eventually expelled from the abbey.
 Greenwell himself remained controversial and was both accused and accuser in local lawsuits, and later incurred the distrust of King Edward IV for his political leanings.
-Greenwell eventually resigned in 1471; Downom stayed a monk after being expelled from Fountains and may have joined Kirkstead Abbey in Lincolnshire, following which he disappears from the record.
+Greenwell eventually resigned in 1471; Downom remained a monk after being expelled from Fountains and may have joined Kirkstead Abbey in Lincolnshire, following which he disappears from the record.